Multiple Choice are right/wrong answer based quizzes and can be set up in a variety of ways, for many purposes.

 - View your quiz’s shortcode.

-8. Make sure to save you quiz.
+8. Make sure to save your quiz.
 Now all that’s left for you to do is deploy your quiz!
 You can do this one of two ways:

-B) Or just paste the shortcode for your quiz into a shortcode block in any page or post where you’d like it.
+B) Or just paste the shortcode for your quiz into a shortcode block on any page or post where you’d like it.

 Be sure to save the post, and you’re done.

-That’s all there is to creating ‘Tests’ with Quiz Cat.
+That’s all there is to creating ‘Multiple Choice’ quizzes with Quiz Cat.

-If you still need assistance with this, or anything else regarding our plugins please feel free contact our support at fatcatapps.com/support/.
+If you still need assistance with this or anything else regarding our plugins please feel free to contact our support at fatcatapps.com/support/.